Litlyx/litlyx/README.md

 npm i litlyx-js
 ```

 Litlyx natively works with all JavaScript / TypeScript frameworks.
 You can use Litlyx in all WordPress Websites by injecting JS code using a plug-in.
-Litlyx also works in serverless enviroments with Cloud (or Edge) Functions.
+Litlyx also works in serverless environments with Cloud (or Edge) Functions.

 <p align="center">
   <img src="assets/tech.png" />